Download hi-res photo

 Dr. Cuéllar is an interdisciplinary and international biblical scholar.
 Prior to his current teaching position, he was Curator of Rare Books and Manuscripts and the Colonial Mexican Imprint Collection at Cushing Memorial Library and Archives at Texas A&M University.
 His teaching experience reflects a strong commitment to ecumenical engagement—having taught courses at Brite Divinity School at Texas Christian University, Perkins School of Theology at Southern Methodist University, Hispanic Summer Program, and Seminario Metodista Juan Wesley in Monterrey, Mexico.
 Professor Cuéllar is a three-time grant fellow of the Hispanic Theological Initiative and 2012-2013 Junior Scholar Grant recipient of the Southwest Commission on Religious Studies.

 Dr. Cuéllar has presented papers at conferences in Spain, Mexico, South America, England, and Ireland.
 He is author of Voices of Marginality: Exile and Return in Second Isaiah 40-55 and the Mexican Immigrant Experience (Peter Lang Publishing, 2008); as well as numerous journal articles and book chapters.
-He has two forthcoming books titled, The British Museum and the Bible: the Indexes of Subjectivity in Modern Biblical Criticism (Brill) and Borderlands Hermeneutics: Transgressive and Embodied Readings of Scripture (Fortress Press)
+He has two forthcoming books titled, Archival Criticism: Empire, the British Museum, and the Making of the Biblical Scholar in the 19th Century and

 As a biblical scholar, he is interested in alternative ways of reading the biblical text, in particular those that are rooted in a broader contrapuntal position of liberation.
 He has written on topics related to the U.S. Mexico borderlands, Latino/a immigration, race, and empire.
 Within the parameters of postcolonial theory, migration studies, museum studies, and various types of advocacy criticism, his biblical research seeks to expose the nefarious forms of power in Western hermeneutical and epistemological regimes.